-An overview of the atmospheric and hydrographic conditions off West Greenland in autumn 2013 is presented.
-The large scale atmospheric circulation is described in terms of the North Atlantic Oscillation (NAO) index and annual mean air temperature at Nuuk Weather Station in West Greenland.
-The NAO index was negative (-1.97) and the annual mean air temperature at Nuuk was -0.3°C in 2013, which was 1.1°C above the long-term mean (1981-2010).
-The annual sea surface temperature (NOAA OI SST) anomalies for 2013 indicate positive anomalies of the SST in the Northwestern Atlantic and around Greenland.
-The hydrographic conditions are monitored at two oceanographic NAFO/ICES sections, which span across the western shelf and continental slope of Greenland near Cape Desolation and Fyllas Bank.
-Two offshore stations at each section have been chosen to document changes in hydrographic conditions off West Greenland.
-In 2013, the temperature and salinity of the Irminger Sea Water component of the West Greenland Current at Cape Desolation Station 3 was 5.84°C and 34.97, which was 0.12°C and 0.05 above the long-term mean (1983-2010), respectively.
-The properties of the North Atlantic Deep Water in the deep boundary current west of Greenland are monitored at 2000 m depth at Cap Desolation Station 3.
-Between 2012 and 2013, the temperature and salinity decreased, but were 0.08°C and 0.01 above the long-term mean.
+An overview of the atmospheric and hydrographic conditions off West Greenland in autumn 2014 is presented.
+In winter 2013/2014, the NAO index was positive (3.1) describing anomalous strong westerlies over the North Atlantic Ocean.
+The annual mean air temperature at Nuuk Weather Station in West Greenland was -0.6°C in 2014, which was 0.8°C above the long-term mean (1981-2010).
+The core properties of the water masses of the West Greenland Current (WGC) are monitored at two standard NAFO/ICES sections, which span across the western shelf and continental slope of Greenland near Cape Desolation and Fyllas Bank.
+The properties of the Irminger Sea Water (ISW) are monitored in the 75-200 m layer at Cape Desolation Station 3.
+In 2014, the temperature and the salinity of the ISW was 6.27°C and 34.89, which was 0.55°C above the long-term mean and 0.03 below the long term mean, respectively.
+The properties of the North Atlantic Deep Water (NADW) in the Deep Boundary Current west of Greenland are monitored at 2000 m depth at Cape Desolation Station 3.
+Since the beginning of the 1990s, both temperature and salinity were decreasing and reached their minimum in 1998 and 1997, respectively.
+After that, the temperature of the NADW revealed a positive trend until 2014.
+The salinity showed a strong increase until 2007 and a rather stagnation between 2007 and 2014.
 The water properties between 0 and 50 m depth at Fyllas Bank Station 4 are used to monitor the variability of the fresh Polar Water component of the West Greenland current.
-In 2013, the temperature of this water mass was 0.37°C below the long-term mean and the salinity was 0.45 below its long-term mean, respectively.
+In 2014, the temperature and the salinity of this water mass was 3.38°C and 33.58, which was 0.74°C and 0.42 above its long-term mean, respectively.